heimrichhannot/contao-encore-bundle/README.md

 * Go in the contao backend to site structure and choose the website root
 * Scroll to encore settings and check "Activate Webpack Encore"
-* fill the (mandatory) fields
+* fill in the (mandatory) fields
-* if you have an main project bundle entry containing the main stylesheets, add it as active entry, add also all other entries you want to have activated on every page.
-Be patient that you check all entries as active (if you want them to be loaded)!
+* if you have a main project bundle entry containing the main stylesheets, add it as active entry, add also all other entries you want to have activated on every page.
+Pay attention that you check all entries as active (if you want them to be loaded)!
 * for page specific features, go to this page settings and add it as active entry.
 NOTICE: if you active an entry on an page with subpages, they will inherit the settings from their parents.
 You can deactivate an inherit entry by adding it and don't check "active".

 ### JavaScript entires